Diegoromani51/IBM-Data-Analyst-Certificate/Course-3/Week-3/Hands-on Lab 5: Different Methods for Creating Dashboard Visualizations with Cognos Analytics/Lab Assignment Description.md

 6. Select the four-panel template with 2x2 configuration.
 Click Create.
 7. Click the tab named Tab 1 and select Edit the title.
 Rename the tab to B - Customer.

-# Exercise 2: Differentm methods for creating dashboard visualizations
+# Exercise 2: Different methods for creating dashboard visualizations
 In this exercise, you will learn different methods for creating dashboard visualizations.

 ## Task A: Using an automatic method to create a visualization for panel 1